-This new active transportation connection is part of the Regional Centre All-Ages-and-Abilities Bikeway Network and was built in 2018.
+This active transportation connection is part of the Regional Centre All-Ages-and-Abilities Bikeway Network and was built in 2018.
 The project connects the existing multi-use pathway on Mount Hope Avenue that terminated at Orion Cres. to Pleasant Street, close to the Woodside Ferry Terminal and Dartmouth Harbourfront Greenway.
 The project includes additional sidewalks and accessible bus stops within the Woodside Industrial Park.
 This is now part of a 6km corridor that extends into the Portland Hills community, connecting to parks, a school, shopping and a library.

 Porters Lake Exit 20 AT Connector

 This link is located at Exit 20 of Highway 107 and will enable the rail trail connection of the Trans Canada Trail from Cole Harbour to Porters Lake.
 This connection reinstates where Highway 107 severed the former railway corridor and will connect the Blueberry Run Trail to the Porters Lake commercial area and the Porters Lake Elementary School, Lake and Shore Recreation Center and the MetroX Park and Ride bus service.
-Construction is targeted for 2019.

 Planned and developed by the SATA Trails Society with financial support from HRM and other funders, the Gaetz Brook Greenway extends 7 kms along the abandoned rail corridor from the East Chezzetcook Road to the intersection of Highway 107 and Trunk 7 in Musquodoboit Harbour.